 Maintain a Healthy Weight

-While exercise can help develop healthy joints and muscles, excessive overuse of joints can increase the risk of developing OA.
+Exercise can help develop healthy joints and muscles.
+However, overuse of joints can increase the risk of developing OA.
 The key is balance.
-Also, for those who have OA, fatigue has been shown to increase pain.
-Make sure you get eight to 10 hours of sleep every night.